The Convent Chapel

 From the beginning, Mater Maria Catholic College had a special space for reflection and worship.
 In the earliest days of school life at Mater Maria, the Sisters of the Good Samaritan used the Convent Chapel (now the current Administration Centre) and the second floor of the Gilroy Building for whole school masses.
 The student population was only 131 students.
 This Convent Chapel was a special space and was used regularly for prayer group and weekly mass, which was celebrated by the priests of the local parishes.
 In 1980, the Sisters vacated their Convent home so that the College, which was so desperately in need of administration accommodation and staff facilities, could take over the building.

 The Bush ‘log’ Chapel

-In 1983 Sister Therese Marie Fleming (Principal 1978 - 1984) stated that she would use the profits from the College Canteen to build something that would not only benefit the staff and the students of the College, but also represent for what the Canteen mothers, both past and present, had actually worked towards.
-And so the Bush ‘log’ Chapel was envisaged - a chapel of simple construction that reflected the bush surroundings of the site.
+In 1983 Sister Therese Marie Fleming (Principal 1978 – 1984) stated that she would use the profits from the College Canteen to build something that would not only benefit the staff and the students of the College but also represent for what the Canteen mothers, both past and present, had actually worked towards.
+And so the Bush ‘log’ Chapel was envisaged – a chapel of simple construction that reflected the bush surroundings of the site.

 The history of the Bush Chapel, dedicated to Mary, mother of Jesus, was a cherished symbol of the College.
 Constructed with the assistance of parent volunteers in late 1984/85, with funds raised by canteen mothers and the Parents’ Association (approximately $38,000), the natural simplicity of this sacred space within the bush environment was appreciated by thousands of students in worship.
 It was a place of celebration, worship and a place of sorrow and mourning.
-It was officially opened in October 24, 1985 and was decommissioned and closed in preparation for building works on May 31, 2002.
+It was officially opened on October 24, 1985, and was decommissioned and closed in preparation for building works on May 31, 2002.